hmartelb/NSynth-MIDI-Renderer/README.md

 # NSynth-MIDI-Renderer for massive MIDI dataset

-This project is slightly modified from original work.
+## This project is slightly modified from original work.
 It is designed to render large midifile datasets.

+### How is it different from the original work?

 For a given MIDI sequence, it goes through a process of finding and assigning candidates to lock in a single preset from the beginning to the end of the sequence.
 If it fails to find one because the combination of instrument, pitch, and velocity is unique, it will randomly use a preset for every note.
-When tested with a 130,000 MIDI dataset, only 95 MIDI sequences were randomized, with a probability of 0.0007%.

 * Original Project: https://github.com/hmartelb/NSynth-MIDI-Renderer

+* When tested with a 130,000 MIDI dataset, only 95 MIDI sequences were randomized, with a probability of 0.0007%.

 <p align="center">
 <a href="docs/NoteSynthesizer_diagram.png"><img src="docs/NoteSynthesizer_diagram.png" width="650" height="450"/></a>